 4. Future projections

 In this method, you have to try and calculate how much money you will make in the future.
 This method is good for companies that have a steady cash flow and require more calculations, but here is a handy calculator to help you with everything.
-Just there are some things you will have to know like your weighted average cost of capital (WACC) or discount rate.
+You will have to know a little like your weighted average cost of capital (WACC) or discount rate.

 5. Recent sales of similar businesses

-This method can probably be one of the sneakiest (but important!) methods of calculation since you can spy on your competitors and see what they value their businesses at.
-This type of info can most likely be taken from a database where you can see if other competitor companies have been sold or more money has been invested into them.
-Once you have this data you can then make an educated guess by either adding or subtracting from that valuation with help of either your earnings, projections, tangible and intangible assets.
+This method can probably be one of the sneakiest (but important!) methods of calculation.
+Since you can spy on your competitors and see what they value their businesses at.
+This type of info can be taken from a database where you can see if competitors have been sold.
+Or more money has been invested into them.
+Once you have this data you can then make an educated guess by either adding or subtracting from that valuation.
+This can be done with the help of either your earnings, projections, tangible and intangible assets.

 This is our best method of calculating your startup’s valuation; seeing your competitors valuation and from there adjusting your own valuation based on educated estimates.
 It is good to know what method you plan to use in order to come up with your valuations as it is very common that investors or buyers will ask what method you used to determine your total business valuation.
-Also remember, you can find expert appraisers online that can do all of this for you, for a fee of course, so there is that route if you are completely lost, but we believe you can do it!
-So good luck and we wish you the best in calculating your startup valuation!
+Also remember, you can find expert appraisers online that can do all of this for you, for a fee of course.
+So there is that route if you are completely lost, but we believe you can do it!
+So good luck and we wish you the best in calculating your startup valuation and we at EC can always help!